 ”I think Danes have a grounded understanding for this transdisciplinary approach, especially within lighting and architecture referring to the modern movement where function and aesthetics are united.
 We are also lucky that the problem based approach is very advanced at Aalborg University and this is especially valuable when exploring the potentials of designing with light and exploring new possibilities”, she adds.

 Helps our website to properly function for you.
-Because of this, they can not be switched off.

 Used to give you a good experience, such as remembering which documents you have in a document collection.